verpeteren/gutenberg-materialize/README.md

-# Gutenberg-Paralax
+# Gutenberg-Materialize

-Gutenberg-Paralax is a basic theme for [Gutenberg](https://getgutenberg.io) based on [materializecss](https://materializecss.com).
+Gutenberg-Materialize is a basic theme for [Gutenberg](https://getgutenberg.io) based on [materializecss](https://materializecss.com).

 It's design goals are:

-* have a landing page,
+* have a `paralax` landing page,
 * have a setup for articles and posts,
 * have it working out of the box, with menu's

 ## Contents